Thomas-Fulton/Programming_notes/making_backups.md

 > - md5 validation (and/verses sha sum)

 # New project data recieved from Globus
-1. Make backup IMMEDIATELY: See below (rsync into ssd)
+Make backup IMMEDIATELY and LOG where all files are:
+1. Create manifest of files
-2. Make sure checksums are the same
+2. Make sure checksums are the same as globus, then use steps below to make checksums for internal comparisons.
 3. Log where files are in "~/projects/IGF\_list.ods"